NamesMT/starter-monorepo/README.md

 `pnpm run dev`

 To define local development environment variables of each app, either use `git update-index --skip-worktree .env.local` and use it directly, or create a copy of or rename `.env.local` to `.env.local.ignored`.
-  - Roo will help you creating `.env.local.ignored` file if you use the AI initialization prompt.
+  - AI Agent will help you creating the `.env.local.ignored` files if you use the AI initialization prompt.

 ### Notes
 #### `import` ordering: